gintrona/SpinorClass/README.md

 </ul>
 <b>
-The spinor class is based on GSL.
+The complex_spinor and spin_matrix_complex classes are based on GSL.
 </b>

 Using the class
 ---------------

-The <b>class_spinor</b> and the <b>class_spin_matrix</b> allow you to write spinors and related matrix elements in an intuitive way by accessing and manipulating the UP and the DOWN components (or matrix elements) directly.
+The <b>spinor</b> and the <b>spin_matrix</b> classes allow you to write spinors and related matrix elements in an intuitive way by accessing and manipulating the UP and the DOWN components (or matrix elements) directly.
 The implementation is based on the GSL library, and more precisely on the complex vector and matrix structures.

 To declare and initialize a spinor use: